Lihikal/robil_lihi/README.md

 cd gym-gazebo
 sudo pip install -e .
 ```
-In addition, you need to install tensorflow
+In addition, you need to install pytorch

 Run simulation:
 ```